kerimcanbasarir/Int_RedNotices_WebScraping/README.md

 ### Int_RedNotices_WebScraping
-Red Notice for fugitives wanted for prosecution or execution.
+Red Notice web scraping for fugitives wanted for prosecution or execution.
 It is for educational purposes only.